Pennsylvania Dutch: Immigration to America

 About three fourths of all Germans in Pennsylvania were subject to several years of indentured servitude contracts.
 These indentured servants, known as redemptioners, were made to work on plantations or perform other work to pay off the costs of the sponsor or shipping company which had advanced the cost of their transatlantic voyage.
 In 1764, the German Society of Pennsylvania was founded to protect the German redemptioners.

 The bulk of German migration to the American colonies began in 1683 but concentrated on the first half of the 18th century.
 Overall, the historian Marianne Wokeck estimates that just under 81,000 German-speakers entered the port of Philadelphia between 1683 and 1775, with two thirds of the immigrants arriving before 1755 of whom the majority (ca. 35,000) arrived in the five year period between 1749 and 1754.
 In 1790, ethnic Germans comprised 38% of the population of Pennsylvania, or approximately 165,000 people.
 Of these, over half resided in the counties of Berks, Lancaster, Northampton and York.

-Anglo-Americans held much anti-Palatine sentiment in the Pennsylvania Colony.
-Below is a quotation of Benjamin Franklin's complaints about the Palatine refugees in his work Observations Concerning the Increase of Mankind (1751):
+Anglo-Americans held much anti-Palatine sentiment in the colonial-era Province of Pennsylvania.
+In 1751, Benjamin Franklin complained about Palatine refugees in his work Observations Concerning the Increase of Mankind, writing:

 Why should the Palatine boors be suffered to swarm into our settlements, and by herding together establish their language and manners to the exclusion of ours?
 Why should Pennsylvania, founded by the English, become a colony of aliens, who will shortly be so numerous as to Germanize us instead of us Anglifying them, and will never adopt our language or customs, any more than they can acquire our complexion.

 The Germans who immigrated to the United States saw themselves as related though distinct from later (post-1830) waves of German-speaking immigrants.
 The Pennsylvania Dutch referred to themselves as Deitsche and would refer to Germans who arrived after the period of almost non-existent emigration between 1760 and 1830 from the German lands as Deitschlenner, literally "Germany-ers", compare Deutschländer.

-Pennsylvania Dutch during the American Revolutionary War
+American Revolutionary War

 In the Battle of Germantown in 1777, Pennsylvania Dutch soldiers fought in the Pennsylvania Militia.